Clinton, Kansas

 Clinton is an unincorporated community on a peninsula next to Clinton Lake in Douglas County, Kansas, United States.

 History

 Bloomington

-The community of Bloomington was settled in June 1854 but was not called as such until April 1855 when Harrison Burson applied to the U.S. Government for a post office.
-Within eight months of the area being settled some 530 settlers were in the area that would become Bloomington-Clinton.
+The community of Bloomington was settled in June 1854, but was not known as such until April 1855, when Harrison Burson applied to the U.S. Government for a post office.
+Within eight months of the area being settled, some 530 settlers were in the area that would become Bloomington-Clinton.
 The people of Bloomington were greatly anti-slavery and helped slaves escape through the Underground Railroad.
-In early 1857, the north half of Bloomington was moved to a new location and the south portion of the community was renamed Winchester.
+In early 1857, the northern half of Bloomington was moved to a new location and the southern portion of the community was renamed Winchester.